The Bookstore works closely with faculty to ensure that we have all the right books and editions for your classes.

 with an R on the line below the title, optional books have an O, and suggested items an S.

-You will need your receipt and proof that you have dropped the class.
+You will need your receipt.
 Books must be in the same condition in which they were purchased.

 Used books are the most popular with Colby students, and we are extremely aggressive about getting as many used copies as possible.